What Is NFC Payment Processing?

 - Merchants are able to accept payments from millions of consumers that own smartphones.

-- The free equipment NMA offers is both EMV (chip card) and NFC compliant, so not only can you accept mobile payments, you’ll be up to code when it comes to EMV security standards.
+- The free equipment NMA offers is both EMV (chip card) and NFC compliant, so not only can you accept mobile payments, but you’ll also be up to EMV security standards.

-- New technology like NFC goes a long way to ensure loyal customers.
+- New technology like NFC goes a long way in meeting the changing needs of your loyal customers.